LibrariesHacked/schema-librarydata/docs/events.md

 #### Non-library events

 The definition of library events as being 'facilitated or organised by the library service' is broad.
 This means library services may include events that others wouldn't.
-For example, reading groups that are largely self-organised, but use library premises and books.
+For example, reading groups that use library premises and books.
 For now this will left to the discretion of the service.

 ### How the data is updated